DaniyarKulmanov/Trainings/active_record_migrations/README.md

 # README

-This app its just for migrations testings.
+This app is just for migrations testings.

 Migrations consist of: